-- Activity feed: This widget shows the channel’s overall activity in subs, bits, raids, and follows.
-By clicking on the three dots, you can customize what types of activity are displayed.
+- Activity feed: This widget shows the channel’s overall activity such as subs, bits, raids, and follows.
+By clicking on the three dots, you can customize what types of activity is displayed.

 - Whispers: This widget shows you all of the whispers you’ve received.

 - Reward requests queue: You can view a list of all Channel Point Reward requests from here.

 As you can see, Twitch provides a long list of specific actions and services that you can use to moderate channels, keep the chat running smoothly, and — most importantly — allow streamers to focus on their streams.